-To get started with this tutorial, open an existing reporting application or create a new one from scratch.
-See Adding a Report to Your .NET Application to learn how to create a reporting application on different platforms.
+To get started with this tutorial, open an existing reporting application or create a new application (the Add a Report to Your .NET Application section explains how to create a reporting application on different platforms).

 Do the following to create a master-detail report:

 Add a SQL data source and provide it with a master-detail relationship as described in the Bind a Report to a Database topic.
 In this example, we will use the Categories and Products data tables of the Northwind database (the nwind.mdb file located in the directory where you installed the DevExpress demos) to establish the Categories-Products master-detail relationship.

 The Field List will be updated to reflect the new hierarchy of the report's data.